mikenguyen13/data_analysis/_book/26-matching-methods.md

     2. Subclassification, Full Matching and Weighting

-        Neareast neighbor matching assign is 0 (control) or 1 (treated), while these methods use weights between 0 and 1.
+        Nearest neighbor matching assign is 0 (control) or 1 (treated), while these methods use weights between 0 and 1.

         1. Subclassification: distribution into multiple subclass (e.g., 5-10)